Senior Policy Advisor | Infrastructure and Environment

 Tēnei tūranga - About the Role:

-• Advice on implementation of the Fast Track Approvals Act
+• Providing analysis and advice on the implementation of the Fast Track Approvals Act

-• Strategic advice to MBIE’s Senior Leadership Team and Ministers
+• Delivering high quality strategic advice to MBIE’s Senior Leadership Team and to Ministers

 About the Team